 Sprayed polyurethane insulation has an “R” value of 6.7 per inch, enabling it to provide more thermal resistance with less material than any other insulation.

 Polyurethane roof systems are chemically inert.
-They are odorless, resist attack by either mildew or fungi, and have no nutritive value.
+They are odorless, resist attack by either mildew or fungi and have no nutritive value.

 While sprayed polyurethane insulation is very lightweight.
 It is strong and will not pack down or sag.

-Because a polyurethane roof system is seamless, it has a high "R" value and uses a reflective elastomeric coating.
-It greatly reduces the thermal shock, that a building is subjected to, by fluctuating outdoor temperatures.
+Because a polyurethane roof system is seamless, it has a high “R” value and uses a reflective elastomeric coating.
+It greatly reduces the thermal shock that a building is subjected to, by fluctuating outdoor temperatures.

-Polyurethane insulation can be used on both new and replacement roofs, whether flat, pitched, saw-toothed, domed, or having unusual slopes or configurations.
+Polyurethane insulation can be used on both new and replacement roofs, whether flat, pitched, saw-toothed, domed or having unusual slopes or configurations.
 It is also ideal for application to tanks, freezers, coolers, piping, ductwork, and various aerospace projects.

-Polyurethane insulation is made of billions of minute, closed cells which resist the penetration of water and vapors.
+Polyurethane insulation is made of billions of minute, closed cells that resist the penetration of water and vapors.
 It must, however, be protected by an elastomeric coating suited for use in that particular environment.
 Elastomeric coatings are specifically engineered for this purpose.

-The elastomeric coating system, which protects the polyurethane insulation, can be rejuvenated by the reapplication of an additional coating after the initial coating system has weathered after many years of service.
+The elastomeric coating system, which protects the polyurethane insulation, can be rejuvenated by the reapplication of an additional coating after the initial coating system has weathered many years of service.

 A polyurethane roof system can be applied in a relatively short period of time with little or no disruption of building operations by our experienced and qualified roofing crew.